What is the RSCM?

 The charity is overseen by a Council of trustees.
 Decisions are taken by Council or by staff on such delegated terms as Council approves.
 Generally, strategic decisions are taken by Council, and the day-to-day management of the charity is delegated by Council to the Director and two Deputy Directors.

 Ian Church brings to Council extensive business experience.
 For more than 20 years he was Joint MD of a hi-tech British engineering company.
 He then helped to set up Central Surrey Health, the first large-scale social enterprise to contract with the NHS, and served as its first Chair for eight years.
-Ian is Director of Music at St John’s, West Byfleet, Acting Treasurer for the RSCM Guildford Area, and an organ tutor in Surrey.
+Ian is Director of Music at St John’s, West Byfleet, and an organ tutor in Surrey.

 A qualified accountant with a background in the public sector, Peter Connor has worked in a number of different areas of central government and has experience of governance matters particularly in the not-for-profit sector.
 Before and after retiring he worked with a number of charities, both large and small, and has a good knowledge of charity finance, reporting, financial planning and control.